paOol/Bitcoin-Cash-RPC/README.md

 let bch = new bchRPC(host, username, password, port, timeout, debugging);

 // timeout is 3000 by default
-// debugging is false by default and hides console log messages
+// debugging is true by default, false makes the library silent and requires try/catch on the app level.

 ```